Understanding the Drawdown Severity Score™

 See the Severity Score in Action

-Want to see how the Severity Score identified real opportunities?
+Want to see how the Severity Score behaved during real historical declines?
 View historical alerts with their severity scores and actual returns.